Adaptive Reorganization of Neural Pathways for Continual Learning with Spiking Neural Networks: Method

-Motivated by the energy-efficient brain information transfer method, spiking neurons process binary information using discrete spike sequences as input and output.
-The spike sequence contains dynamic temporal information, thus different from traditional artificial neurons, spiking neurons have dual dimensions of temporal and spatial.
+The main network receives the task input samples, and uses the activated sub neural pathways that the reorganization network produces to output the task classification prediction.
+Due to its bio-interpretability and energy-efficiency advantages, spiking neural network (SNN) is suitable as a basic platform for exploring brain-inspired multi-task sequential learning, and therefore we adopt SNN as the main network.

+SNN uses discrete spike sequences containing dynamic spatio-temporal dimensions.
 In the spatial dimension, the spiking neuron $i$ synthesizes the spike input $S_j$ from the presynaptic neuron $j$ to form the input current $I_i$; in the temporal dimension, the membrane potential $U_i$ of the spiking neuron accumulates the past spike information while receiving the current input current.
-In SOR-SNN, we used the common leaky integrate-and-fire (LIF)~\cite{Lapicque1999L} spiking neuron with the following membrane potential $U_i$ and spike $S_i$ calculation formula:
+In ADR-SNN, we used the common leaky integrate-and-fire (LIF)~\cite{Lapicque1999L} spiking neuron with the following membrane potential $U_i$ and spike $S_i$ calculation formula:

 where $\tau=0.2$ is the time constant and $t=4$ is the spiking time window.
 The spiking neuron receives the spike sequence input of length $t$ and calculates the membrane potential at time $t$ according to Eq. \ref{U}.
 When the membrane potential at time $t$ exceeds the spike firing threshold $V_{th}$, the neuron outputs 1 at time $t$; conversely the neuron outputs 0.
 Discrete spikes result in spiking neurons being non-microscopic.
 To solve this problem, we used the Qgradgate~\cite{qin2020forward} surrogate gradient method to approximate the gradient of the spike output as follows: